newatoms/beta/_private/customers/newatoms/pitches/agilebymetaphors.md.md

 ## Method

-Write about how agile working adds value to (journalistic) content by using metaphors
+Write about how agile working (the New Atoms way) adds value to (journalistic) content.

 ### Example: